 We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our therapeutic candidates are safe and effective for use in a diverse population before we can seek marketing approvals for their commercial sale.
 Success in preclinical studies and early-stage clinical trials does not mean that future clinical trials will be successful.
 For example, we have not yet completed a clinical trial of MRx-4DP0004.
-While we have received positive results from the preclinical trials of MRx-4DP0004, we do not know how it will perform in current or future clinical trials as it has in prior preclinical studies.
+While we have received positive results from the preclinical trials of MRx-4DP0004 and Part A of the clinical trial of MRx-4DP0004 in patients with partly controlled asthma taking long term medication, we do not know how it will perform in current or future clinical trials as it has in prior preclinical and clinical studies.
 Therapeutic candidates in later-stage clinical trials may fail to demonstrate sufficient safety and efficacy to the satisfaction of the MHRA, FDA, EMA and other comparable foreign regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.